skip to Main Content

-The Benefits of Growing Saffron in Your Edible Garden
+The Benefits of Growing Saffron in Your Herb Garden

 Did you know you can cultivate real ‘garden gourmet’ right in your own yard?
 As we approach mid-September, the coming weeks are important for the foodie gardener in Texas: garlic, shallots, and yes, saffron–all can be planted in October.